Insights on Variance Estimation for Blocked and Matched Pairs Designs: Simulations

-For discussion of the variance of the variance estimators, see Supplementary Material~\ref{append:var_sim}.
-The variance estimators' variances were found to be comparable, with weighted regression generally having the lowest variance.
+For discussion of the variance of the variance estimators, see Supplementary Material~\ref{append:var_est_var}.
+The variance estimators' variances were found to be comparable, with weighted regression generally the most stable.

 When comparing the performance of estimators, there is an important note about the linear model estimator: the sandwich estimate for a linear model is associated with a different treatment effect estimator than the others.
 In particular, a linear model with fixed effects is estimating a precision weighted estimate of the treatment effect across the blocks.
 It is well known that as treatment heterogeneity increases, this estimator can become increasingly biased.
+See, \cite{raudenbush2020randomized} for a longer discussion on this and related estimators.
 This is not an issue for the weighted regression which, similar to adding interactions between treatment and block dummy variables, will recover $\tauestbk$.

-Another important note is that the plug-in estimator depends on a model, while the hybrid estimators do not.
-In these simulations, the model is correctly specified because all blocks have the same variance.
-However, if the big blocks have systematically smaller variance than the small blocks, the plug-in variance estimator could be anti-conservative.